RobertKrawitz/OpenShift4-tools/docs/clusterbuster.md

   Print a detailed documentation string describing all supported command line options for the workload.
-Workload-specific options should start with `--workload-`, but this is not enforced.
+Workload-specific options should start with `--<workload>-`, but this is not enforced.
 This function is optional, and only need be provided if the workload accepts options.

 * `<workload>_process_options  option[=value] options...`